06 May The Dark Side of Taking Anti-Anxiety Medications

 The Journal of Clinical Psychiatry found that roughly one in four Americans who were prescribed Benzos received such medication without a real anxiety diagnosis.
 Rather, they have mood issues or sleep issues, and they want those masked or covered up instead of actually addressing those issues.
 Despite its widespread use, or perhaps in spite of it, benzos are dangerous, especially if used long-term, with the Canadian Journal of Psychiatry estimating that those who use anti-anxiety medications have a 36% increased mortality risk.

 Without a doubt, there are some people who absolutely need anti-anxiety medications to function at all, however, all too commonly we see a trend of doctors and patients treating these drugs lightly.
 To make matters worse, anxiety medications can cause paradoxical effects where anxiety symptoms worsen, rather than improving.
 In some cases, they can even increase anxiety and send you into a tailspin.

 Immediate Side Effects of Anti-Anxiety Medicines

-When taken in the prescribed dose and frequency, anti-anxiety medication perform a vital function to release body tension and decrease anxiety.
+When taken in the prescribed dose and frequency, anti-anxiety medication performs a vital function to release body tension and decrease anxiety.
 However, there are plenty of side-effects that many do not consider when taking their medication.
 These side-effects are enhanced the more significant the dose or, the higher the frequency.
-They include: change in sex drive, constipation, decreased libido, depression, dizziness, drowsiness, dry mouth, fatigue, headaches, inability to concentrate, mood swings, problems with memory, seizures, shortness of breath, skin rashes, weight changes.
+They include: sexual dysfunction, constipation, decreased libido, depression, dizziness, drowsiness, dry mouth, fatigue, headaches, inability to concentrate, mood swings, problems with memory, seizures, shortness of breath, skin rashes, weight gain.

 Addiction to Anxiety Medicines